Tonypaul544/Tonypaul544/README.md

 - 💞️ I’m looking to collaborate on full stack development and UI/UX
 - 📫 How to reach me WhatsApp me @ wa.me/+2348100732708
 - 😄 Pronouns: i am a simple person that love building sites and loves connecting with people and contributing to their growth the way i can.
-- ⚡ Fun fact: you can know everything but still know nothing.
+- ⚡ Fun fact: those that knows everything knows nothing.

 <!---
 Tonypaul544/Tonypaul544 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.